Salvadoran Spanish: Salvadoran Caliche/Caliche Salvadoreño

-The definition for Caliche is an informal term for Salvadoran Spanish due to colloquialisms and unique indigenous lexical words that are different from Salvadoran Spanish.
-Caliche refers to the Nawat (Pipil) influenced dialect of Spanish spoken in El Salvador.
-Many words have gone through the process of deletion, vowel assimilation, or epenthesis to make it easier for the speaker to understand.
+"Caliche" refers to an informal form of Salvadoran Spanish that incorporates colloquialisms and unique indigenous lexical words.
+It is a Nawat (Pipil)-influenced dialect of Spanish spoken in El Salvador.
+Many words have gone through a process of deletion, vowel assimilation, or epenthesis to make it easier for the speaker to be understood.
 Salvadoran Caliche is used across social classes, although professional individuals tend to avoid it because it is not considered "proper" Spanish.

-For example, this table shows the difference between Standard Salvadoran Spanish and Caliche:
+This table presents examples of differences between Standard Salvadoran Spanish and Caliche:

-Words like this are not unique to El Salvador, and when heard by someone that is Salvadoran or from neighbouring countries they are understood.
+Words like this are not unique to El Salvador, and when heard by someone who is Salvadoran or from a neighbouring country they are generally understood.
 Nawat's influence appears in the word chiche, which means "breast".
-But chiche in El Salvador also means "easy”.
+But chiche in El Salvador also means "not easy”.
 Another word is guishte, which means a piece of broken glass, which comes (from Witzti “thorn”).
-This word does not appear in any dictionary so its origin cannot be traced, but the only hypothesis behind this word was proposed by Pedro Geoffroy Rivas—an anthropologist, poet, and linguist—who believed that it came from the Pipil language, since El Salvador's Spanish has been heavily influenced by it.
+This word does not appear in any dictionary and its origin has not been traced; the only explanatory hypothesis that has been proposed is that of Pedro Geoffroy Rivas—an anthropologist, poet, and linguist—who believed that it came from the Pipil language, since El Salvador's Spanish has been heavily influenced by it.

 Unfortunately, Caliche is not described in studies on Salvadoran Spanish.
 The philologist John M. Lipski points out that Centro American Spanish (including the Spanish spoken in El Salvador) lacks adequate sources for linguistic and literary research.
-Lipski further elaborates that such linguistic shortage indicates a possible generalization that in recent decades Salvadoran dialectology has failed to advance as rapidly as the comparative work in other Latin American nations.
+Lipski suggests that this lack reflects a failure of Salvadoran dialectology to advance as rapidly as comparative work in other Latin American nations.